SEUhj/CE4-LPR-Automatic-Reconstruction/README.md

 If you use this code or the provided segment-level evaluation files in your research, please cite the original paper:

 **Automatic Reconstruction of Sparse Lunar Penetrating Radar Data from Chang'e-4 Rover**

+This paper is currently under publication processing.
+Full citation information, including the DOI, will be added once the paper is formally published.